Marijuana vaping nearly doubles among youth

 “Cigarette consumption has gone down.
 That’s a huge public health success story since the mid-1990s and we were doing so well.
 I hope we can maintain progress on cigarette use going down,” Mr. Giovino said.
 “The question is are the kids who are mixing [marijuana] going to die immediately, which is very sad and hard to even think about, but we have to … And are these kids going to someday switch to combustible cigarettes?”

-According to the survey, many teens say the vape for the flavor, to experiment, to feel good and for social reasons.
+According to the survey, many teens say they vape for the flavor, to experiment, to feel good and for social reasons.
 The number of high school seniors who said they vape because they are “hooked” more than doubled this year, from 3.6% to 8.1%.

 Matthew Myers, president of the Campaign for Tobacco-Free Kids, said the survey puts policymakers on notice that they will be held responsible if they fail to take the “bold action needed to reverse this epidemic and prevent e-cigarettes from addicting a generation of kids.”